Florida Wildflower Identification - Field Guide

 Hedge False Bindweed – Calystegia sepium, native to Florida, trumpet shaped white or pink marsh flower, yellow center

-Streambank Spider Lily – Hymenocallis rotata wildflower rows along north central Florida river banks and marshes
+Streambank Spider Lily – Hymenocallis rotata wildflower grows along north central Florida river banks and marshes.

-Redroot Carolina – Redroot Lachnanthes caroliniana white flower cluster on a long stem in water ditches, poisonous to livestock
+Redroot Carolina – Redroot Lachnanthes caroliniana is a white flower cluster on a long stem and poisonous to livestock.

-Tarflower – Bejaria racemosa considered a shrub, wildflower has 7 white petals, long stamen, may be tinted pink, with long stems
+Tarflower – Bejaria racemosa isconsidered a shrub, wildflower has 7 white petals, long stamen, may be tinted pink, with long stems.

 Groundsel – Baccharis halimifolia is a flowering bush, pointy white flowers and floating seeds on fluffy pappus

-Arrow Leaf Sida – Sida rhombifolia blooms in summer with white or pail yellow petals and a yellow center, has jagged leaves
+Common Fanpetal Sida ulmifolia blooms in summer with white or pail yellow petals and a yellow center, has jagged leaves

 Spanish Needle – Bidens-alba blooms with five white petals in summer with a yellow-orange center in dry areas and woodlands